About Research in the School of Education

 The uniqueness of the Cluster is exemplified through our creative anti-disciplinary research focus directly informing public debate, policy, advocacy and practice.

-You can read more about SEAE's latest research projects, news and upcoming events here.
+You can read more about the School's latest research projects, news and upcoming events here.